thofisch/doc-api/docs/content_negotiation.md

 ## Content Negotiation (conneg)

+    ## Supporting multiple formats

+    We recommend that you support more than one format - that you push things out in one format and accept as many formats as necessary.
+You can usually automate the mapping from format to format.

+    Here's what the syntax looks like for a few key APIs.

+    Google Data

+    ?alt=json

+    Foursquare

+    /venue.json

+    Digg*

+    Accept: application/json

+    ?type=json

+    * The type argument, if present, overrides the Accept header.

+    Digg allows you to specify in two ways: in a pure RESTful way in the Accept header or in  the type parameter in the URL.
+This can be confusing - at the very least you need to document what to do if there are conflicts.

+    We recommend the Foursquare approach.

+    To get the JSON format from a collection or specific element:

+    dogs.json

+    /dogs/1234.json

+    Developers and even casual users of any file system are familiar to this dot notation.
+It also requires just one additional character (the period) to get the point across.

+    What about default formats?

+    In my opinion, JSON is winning out as the default format.
+JSON is the closest thing we have to universal language.
+Even if the back end is built in Ruby on Rails, PHP, Java, Python etc., most projects probably touch JavaScript for the front-end.
+It also has the advantage of being terse - less verbose than XML.

 There are two types of content negotiation:

 - *Server-driven* negotiation, uses request headers to select a variant